 Cognitive Reframing

-Social anxiety disorder involves a pattern of thought distortions — overestimating how negatively others perceive you, and overestimating how catastrophic a social "failure" would be.
+Social anxiety involves overestimating how negatively others perceive you, and overestimating how catastrophic a social "failure" would be.
 Cognitive reframing means gently questioning these thoughts rather than accepting them as facts.
+Helpful questions: What actual evidence do I have that they judged me negatively?
+What would I think if a friend made the same comment?

 Regulated Breathing

-Slow, deliberate breathing activates the parasympathetic nervous system — the body's calming system.
-Techniques like box breathing (inhale 4 counts, hold 4, exhale 4, hold 4) or extended exhale breathing (exhale longer than you inhale) can reduce the physical symptoms of anxiety in the moment.
+Slow, deliberate breathing activates the parasympathetic nervous system.
+Techniques like box breathing (inhale 4 counts, hold 4, exhale 4, hold 4) or extended exhale breathing can reduce the physical symptoms of anxiety in the moment.

 Mindful Attention Shifting

-When social anxiety is high, attention turns inward: monitoring how your voice sounds, whether your hands are shaking, what the other person might be thinking.
+When social anxiety is high, attention turns inward.
 Practicing mindful attention shifting — consciously redirecting focus to external details (the color of the room, what the other person is actually saying) — can reduce self-monitoring and lower the felt intensity of social anxiety.

 In-the-Moment Techniques When Anxiety Spikes

-- Accept, don't fight: Paradoxically, trying to suppress or fight anxious feelings tends to amplify them.
-Mentally labeling the feeling ("I'm noticing anxiety right now") without judgment creates a small but important distance from it.
+• Accept, don't fight: Mentally labeling the feeling ("I'm noticing anxiety right now") without judgment creates a small but important distance from it.

-- Focus on your role: In a conversation, focus on being genuinely curious about the other person.
-This naturally shifts attention outward and gives you something concrete to do.
+• Focus on your role: In a conversation, focus on being genuinely curious about the other person.
+This naturally shifts attention outward.

 Building Confidence Over Time — Small Steps That Add Up